What Does FEXI Measure in Neurons?: Acknowledgments

 \section{Acknowledgments}

-We are indebted to Joseph J.\ Ackerman and Dmitry S.\ Novikov for stimulating discussions.
-We are grateful to the Engineering for Health (E4H) interdisciplinary center of Institut Polytechnique de Paris, and the “Biomedical Engineering Seed Grant Program” funded by the Fondation Bettencourt Schueller.
+We are grateful to our colleagues for stimulating discussions: Joseph J.\ Ackerman, Sune Jespersen, Markus Nilsson, Dmitry S.\ Novikov, and Nathan H.\ Williamson.
+This work was supported by the Engineering for Health (E4H) interdisciplinary center of Institut Polytechnique de Paris, and the “Biomedical Engineering Seed Grant Program” funded by the Fondation Bettencourt Schueller.